Glutamate dehydrogenase

 The enzyme represents a key link between catabolic and anabolic pathways, and is, therefore, ubiquitous in eukaryotes.
-In humans the relevant genes are called GLUD1 (glutamate dehydrogenase 1) and GLUD2 (glutamate dehydrogenase 2), and there are also at least 8 GLDH pseudogenes in the human genome as well, probably reflecting microbial influences on eukaryote evolution.
+In humans the relevant genes are called GLUD1 (glutamate dehydrogenase 1) and GLUD2 (glutamate dehydrogenase 2), and there are also at least five GLDH pseudogenes in the human genome as well.

+Function

+The enzyme catalyses the reversible reaction:

 Clinical application

 GLDH can be measured in a medical laboratory to evaluate the liver function.
 Elevated blood serum GLDH levels indicate liver damage and GLDH plays an important role in the differential diagnosis of liver disease, especially in combination with aminotransferases.
 GLDH is localised in mitochondria, therefore practically none is liberated in generalised inflammatory diseases of the liver such as viral hepatitides.
 Liver diseases in which necrosis of hepatocytes is the predominant event, such as toxic liver damage or hypoxic liver disease, are characterised by high serum GLDH levels.
 GLDH is important for distinguishing between acute viral hepatitis and acute toxic liver necrosis or acute hypoxic liver disease, particularly in the case of liver damage with very high aminotransferases.
 In clinical trials, GLDH can serve as a measurement for the safety of a drug.

 Enzyme immunoassay (EIA) for glutamate dehydrogenase (GDH) can be used as screening tool for patients with Clostridioides difficile infection.
 The enzyme is expressed constitutively by most strains of C.diff, and can thus be easily detected in stool.
-Diagnosis is generally confirmed with a follow up EIA for C. Diff toxins A and B.
+Diagnosis is generally confirmed with a follow-up EIA for C. Diff toxins A and B.